sagemathinc/cocalc/src/doc/design_overview/overview.rst

 been developed by the seat of their pants (understandably; this is not meant as a criticism) and a lot of the details have been in flux, and not worth documenting.
-After all, the details should only really be of interest of the SMC developers themsevles.
+After all, the details should only really be of interest of the SMC developers themselves.
 The details even of setting up a personal SMC server have mostly been squirreled away into install scripts and Dockerfiles such that it doesn't require one to have a deep understanding of how it all works.